danfuzz/samizdat/doc/language-guide/04-operators.md

 expression evaluates to an appropriate value.

 The expression to apply (before the open parenthesis) must be non-void.
-Per the above, it is valid for an argument to be void, but that stops the evaluation of the expression, causing the overall call expression to yield void.

 #### Message binding lookup &mdash; `expression.nameExpr`